 In addition, strategic Research can also help you anticipate potential problems before they arise.

-You can identify trends and head off any potential crises by actively monitoring developments within your district and at the state or national level.
+You can identify trends and avoid potential crises by actively monitoring developments within your district and at the state or national level.

 Remember that proactive is always better than reactive when handling difficult situations.